sketchbooks99/PRayGround/README.md

 export CC=gcc-10
 export CXX=g++-10
 ```
 Next, you can build with following command.
-Please be sure to set `OptiX_INCLUDE` in terminal execution of ccmake or in ccmake setting.
+Please be sure to set `OptiX_INCLUDE` in terminal execution of ccmake or in the launched prompt.
 ```
 cd <path/to/OptiX-Raytracer>
 mkdir build